Frequently asked questions

 Can I use Chip if I am overdrawn?

 Yes!
 In the side menu, go to the sidebar, hit 'Overdraft' and flick the switch labelled 'Use Chip in overdraft'.
 You can also tell Chip your overdraft limit.

-Please note that if you enable overdraft, the Chip Overdraft Guarantee no longer applies and you are responsible for any charges or fees for using your overdraft.
+Please note, if you turn this on, you are responsible for any charges or fees for using your overdraft.

 What if my income isn’t regular?

 Chip was made for you.
 Working out exactly how much money you can afford to stash away is especially tricky if your income fluctuates, but Chip’s algorithm can handle it.
 It will never transfer too much, but if you’re feeling cautious you can make Chip move less or pause at any time.

 If you’re trying to stash away into Chip for something in particular, whether it’s a holiday, a rainy day fund or a mortgage deposit, you can set a goal in your Chip app.
 Chip goals are a bit smarter than the targets you set for yourself.
 You tell Chip how much you want to hit, and Chip tells you how long it’s going to take.

 How does Chip know how long it will take me to hit my goal?